codingMustache/codingMustache/README.md

 ## Joke of the Day

-I burned 2000 calories today, I left my food in the oven for too long.
+Why did the kid cross the playground?
+To get to the other slide.

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Ageia
+ 1. Kylobyte
- 2. NovodeX
+ 2. Kilobyte
- 3. AMD
+ 3. Kibibyte
- 4. Nvidia
+ 4. Kelobyte

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Kibibyte
 </details>